How it works

 You’ll need to transfer at least £5,000 – or £1,000 if you set up regular contributions.

 If you’ve already got an Aviva Pension with the online investment service, you can apply to take drawdown straight away.

 Once you’ve considered and chosen your investment options, you can apply online without filling in loads of paperwork.

 Leave it to us

 We’ll carry out any checks and arrange the transfer with your current provider.
-This usually takes 3-6 weeks – we'll email you any time there's an update on your transfer.
+This usually takes 3 to 6 weeks – we'll email you any time there's an update on your transfer.

 Take your money

 You can apply for income drawdown as soon as we’ve got your transfer.
-This usually takes 2 weeks – you’ll need to make sure the money is in your cash account or this could take longer.
+This usually takes two weeks – make sure the money you want to take is in your cash account or this could take longer.